 For instance, Roberts Jones Law’s logo is rectangular, but there is a square version of just the RJ for certain placement purposes and it still gets the whole picture across to the viewer that this is Roberts Jones Law.

-You should also outline what you do NOT want to have happen with your logo.
+You should also outline what you do NOT want to have happened with your logo.
 This is where you list sizing, color, and overall requirements and limitations for your logo.

 Common examples of Logo Use & Restrictions:

 - Do not stretch, condense, or alter the dimensions of the logo